abraraamer/switchboard/readme.txt

 = 2.4.0 =
 * Added filter 'ot_post_formats' which loads meta boxes specifically for post formats.
 * Added the Social Links option type.
-* Fixed OptionTree being conflicted due to having both the plugin and theme version activated.
+* Fixed Switchboard being conflicted due to having both the plugin and theme version activated.
 Contributors via github @valendesigns and @bitcommit.
 * Added an admin notice when the UI Builder is being overridden by custom theme options.
 * Allow the Upload option type to be stored as an attachment ID by adding `ot-upload-attachment-id` to the elements `class` attribute.
 Contributors via github @valendesigns and @krisarsov.
 * Fixed an issue with the CSS option type not showing the Ace editor in a metabox that is broken into tabbed content.